 Playing files from your PC

-Audio Hero can stream audio files from your computer to any HEOS speaker without uploading them anywhere.
-A tiny embedded HTTP server on your PC serves each file to the speaker over your LAN.
+Audio Hero can stream audio files from your computer to any HEOS device without uploading them anywhere.
+A tiny embedded HTTP server on your PC serves each file to the device over your LAN.
+Open the Local Music (Your PC) source in the Music Sources column to get started.

 - ๐ Play Files.
-Opens a file picker so you can choose one or more audio files.
+A row in the Local Music source that opens a file picker so you can choose one or more audio files.
 The selected files become a play queue.

 - ๐ Play Folder.
-Opens a folder picker and recursively queues every supported audio file inside.
+A row that opens a folder picker and recursively queues every supported audio file inside.

 - Supported formats: MP3, FLAC, WAV, AAC, M4A, WMA, OGG, ALAC.